monk-afk/SquareOne/templates/markdown/index.md

 # Spawn

-### Welcome to SquareOne website!
+### Welcome to SquareOne

 For [Luanti](https://www.luanti.org/) (Previously Minetest) and compatible forks

 Address: **`monk.moe`**
 Port: **`30023`**

-[Fandom Wiki](https://squareone.fandom.com/) contributions are welcome and may be added as a page to this site
+[Fandom Wiki](https://squareone.fandom.com/) contributions are welcome and appreciated!
+If you have submitted an article and would like to have it added as a page to this site, let us know on Discord!

 Bugs can be reported on our [GitHub](https://github.com/monk-afk/SquareOne/issues)